Protofall/Crayon-Game-Framework/README.md

 Its just the PNG example included with the kos-ports converted to C++ with a few minor changes

 ### paletteTest
 It heavily borrows from bogglez's Spritesheet tutorial using texconv to make the paletted texture files, code to load them in and drawing sprites instead of polygons.
-I removed all the Spritesheet stuff to simplify this example and added swappable romdisks just because its the beter to use swappable romdisks than unswappable ones.
-His tutorial on spritesheets/paletted textures can be found here: http://dcemulation.org/?title=PVR_Spritesheets
+I removed all the Spritesheet stuff to simplify this example, added swappable romdisks and included a function that can display messages and stops the program (Useful for error debugging).
+Bogglez's tutorial on spritesheets/paletted textures can be found here: http://dcemulation.org/?title=PVR_Spritesheets

 ### picSizeTest
 The dino textures are from Google Chrome's Dino Runner Game